Component 3 of the UITL Teaching Support Program

 Instructors participating in Instructional Redesign will develop, implement and assess one or more elements of redesign in a given course with the goal of positively impacting the student experience.
 Participants will be asked to reflect on how the implementation changed or influenced student learning and/or experience through an assessment and then submit an IR Portfolio demonstrating development, implementation, reflection and assessment.

 Instructional Redesign may apply to courses previously taught or courses being taught for the first time.
 Instructors are encouraged to transform an instructional strategy or strategies they have used, or plan to use, or to implement new strategies.

 Note: UITL and its program partners recommend instructors use at least one semester or a designated block of time for exploration and planning preceding a semester of implementation and assessment.

-Participation is NOW OPEN, and those interested who have completed the Teaching Practices Inventory and Teaching@OhioState and submitted their UITL Reading List reflection may begin the process.
+Participation is NOW OPEN, and those interested who have completed the Teaching Practices Inventory and Teaching@OhioState and submitted their UITL Reading List reflection may begin the process by completing the IR Interest Form.
 IR will be an ongoing UITL program, and instructors are eligible for IR compensation (a one-time payment of $1,150) once every five years.
 Of course, we encourage instructors to consistently examine and adapt or refine instructional strategies used in their classrooms.

 Review and follow the steps below to successfully get started.